-- The BEACON_RDLL_SIZE hook is called when preparing beacons. - This gives the user a chance to indicate that more than 5 KB space will be required for their reflective loader. - Users can use beacons with space reserved for a reflective loader up to 100 KB. - When overriding available reflective loader space in the beacons, the beacons will be much larger.
+- The BEACON\RDLL\SIZE hook is called when preparing beacons. - This gives the user a chance to indicate that more than 5 KB space will be required for their reflective loader. - Users can use beacons with space reserved for a reflective loader up to 100 KB. - When overriding available reflective loader space in the beacons, the beacons will be much larger.
 In fact, they will be too large for standard artifacts provided by Cobalt Strike.
-Users will need to update their process to use customized artifacts with larger reserved space for the larger beacons. - Beacons are patched with required settings as payload data. - The following are patched into Beacons for UDRL: - Listener Settings - Some Malleable C2 Settings.
+Users will need to update their process to use customized artifacts with larger reserved space for the larger beacons. - This can be used to remove the reflective loader space from the Beacon DLL.

+- Beacons are patched with required settings as payload data. - The following are patched into Beacons for UDRL: - Listener Settings - Some Malleable C2 Settings.